Financial Information System

 Each fiscal year, the Budget Office completes the annual the annual operating budget for Kansas State University and its sub-agencies: Research and Extension and the College of Veterinary Medicine.The annual operating budget is developed based on Legislative, Board of Regents, and KSU central administrative approval.
 The annual operating budget consists of all university funds that are expended through the State.
 The budget is used to allocate the appropriate funds to the campus and is reported to the Kansas Legislature and the Board of Regents each year in the budget request document.
 The annual budget position listing provides detailed budget information of classified and unclassified positions, student and other operating expenditures by organization.The detailed funding information includes project, source, and organization for each budget line.

 The Budget Office downloads only centrally allocated funds from the annual budget position listing into FIS.
-See the Budget Office web site below for a list of Centrally Allocated Funds:
+See the Budget Office website for a list of centrally allocated funds:

 The Annual Budget amounts are downloaded into FIS by project, source, and organization (multi-segment account) using the object codes listed below: